rasql/scratch-tutorial/docs/4_pen/pen.rst

 .. image:: pen_set.png

-The functiion **Triangle** sets the 4 points of the triangle shown above.
+The function **Triangle** sets the 4 points of the triangle shown above.

 .. image:: pen_triangle.png